coderFlameyosFlow/FlameWare/README.md

 *Okay, this has to be big with all these features.. right?*

 As of now, here are the size of the modules (common included in all of them):
-- Spigot: 41kb
+- Spigot: 41kb (without ASM)

 FlameWare is light despite its features!
 ### How is it really done?
-First of all, there are hardly to no implementations, everything is compiled for compilation use, and after that, the only implementation is the actual project and a small, 5 class ASM library
+First of all, there are hardly to no implementations, everything is either compiled or a small implementation, here are the used libraries:
+- ASM - implementation (5 classes in total)
+- Lombok - compiled only
+- Jetbrains annotations - compiled only

+and then of course, classics, like spigot, etc.

 There are also a low amount of classes to be able to make the jar size smaller.